Begonia cucullata Willd.

 Bloom Time: Summer

-Begonia cucullata is a herbaceous perennial plant that creates a mound of glossy, succulent green leaves.
+Begonia cucullata is a herbaceous perennial plant that creates a mound of fleshy glossy green leaves.
 It grows up to 18 inches (45 cm) tall and up to 24 inches (60 cm) wide.
-Leaves have scalloped edges and are cordate in shape.
+Leaves are heart-shaped with scalloped edges.
 Flowers are white to pink and produced all summer.
-Very tiny, fine seeds are produced in great quantities.
+Very tiny fine seeds are produced in great quantities.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).